MahmoudDawood/learnings/KodeKloud/CKA Certification Course – Certified Kubernetes Administrator.md

 ```

 ### Network Policies
 Kubernetes object that limits networking on a pod with source, connection type, port.
-Supported by **some** kubernetes network solutions.
+Supported by **some** kubernetes network solutions -not Flannel-.
 - `kubectl get networkpolicy` aka `netpol`
 ```
 apiVersion: networking.k8s.io/v1